 It’s striking how a company like Research in Motion (RIM) went under the radar so fast, considering it used to completely dominate the smartphone market only a couple of years ago.
-Heck, Blackberry used to be synonymous with a smartphone, granted there was little competition back then.
+After all, Blackberry almost used to be synonymous with a smartphone, although competition wasn’t so fierce back then.
 Then the iPhone came out in 2007.
 Spoosh!
 In just one year, the $67 billion company came tumbling down.
 How in the world does something like that happen?
 Well, as fast as companies rise in tech, they fall just as hard.
 Basically, a mixture of hubris, sluggishness and misplaced efforts brought RIM down fast and hard, but it’s not dead yet.

 CEO John Chen says that we haven’t heard the last from RIM, or its flagship series – the Blackberry.
 Should we trust him though?
 Blackberry has a marketshare of about 0.3%, down from 2.9% since Chen first took the helm of the company.
 In his defense, it was going downhill long before he appeared in the picture.
 Last quarter, the company sold 1.6 million smartphones, which is a far cry from Apple’s 61.2 million iPhones sold in the same time frame.
 In an interview with Business Insider, however, Chen revealed that he wants to make Blackberry’s smartphone business profitable again.
 Really?
 What CEO doesn’t want to?